Sherri Martel: Return and final appearances (2000)

-Later career (1997–2006)
+Later career and WWE Hall of Fame (1997–2006)

 After leaving WCW, Martel won the IWA Mid-South Women's Title defeating Debbie Combs on August 28, 1997.
 A few weeks later she dropped the title back to Combs.

 Early in 1999, Martel competed in a mixed-tag team match for the Apocalypse Wrestling Federation's Heavyweight Championship, a title held predominately by men.
 Missy Hyatt pinned Martel to win the title.
 In October 1999, she appeared on the Heroes of Wrestling pay-per-view managing Greg Valentine in a match against George Steele.
 Also in 1999, she was awarded the AWA Superstars Women's Championship.